 Now that you’ve got all the information about the best beds of the year, plus the ones to avoid, it’s time to decide which one is right for you.
 Our top recommendation is the Amerisleep AS3, but of course you have to factor in your own preferences and budget.

-And if you want even more information on finding the right bed, take a look at our previous guides for more information on buying a mattress online.
-We also have an in-depth guide on adjustable beds if you’re looking to improve your sleep even more.
+Adjustable bases may improve your sleep even more.
+We provide an in-depth guide on what to look for.
+And if you want even more information on finding the right bed, take a look at our previous guides for more information on buying an online mattress.

 1 The FDA has determined that Celliant® products are medical devices as defined in section 201(h) of the Federal Food, Drug and Cosmetic Act and are general wellness products.
 Celliant® is designated by the FDA to temporarily promote increased local blood flow at the site of application in healthy individuals.
 Hologenix, LLC, the maker of Celliant®, states that Celliant® safely converts body heat to infrared energy.
 This energy penetrates into the muscle and tissue to promote a temporary increase in local blood flow and helps increase comfort and promotes restful sleep.